-Digestive health problems can be down to various causes such as a bad diet, viral or bacterial infection, antibiotic use, or even various commonly prescribed medications like antacids, proton pump inhibitors.
+Digestive health problems can be down to various causes such as a bad diet, viral or bacterial infection, antibiotic use, or even commonly prescribed medications like antacids, proton pump inhibitors.
 There are lots of things that can mess up our digestive health and cause our stomach to become more sensitive.

-I can say for certain that probiotics for me have been a massive help in preventing any significant side effects from using antibiotics.
-At one point many years ago, I had to take probiotics for a prolonged period of time, but by using probiotics with them, I never developed any side effects from taking the antibiotic.
+I can say for certain that probiotics have been a massive help in preventing any significant side effects from using antibiotics.
+At one point many years ago, I had to take antibiotics for a prolonged period of time, but by using probiotics with them, I never developed any side effects or stomach problems.

 - Silver Fern Ultimate probiotic supplement – Premium grade probiotic containing many of the scientifically proven probiotics to improve stomach health in humans.
 See more details (link to Amazon).

 - Microbiome Plus probiotics with L.reuteri – Contains one of the most effective bacteria to resolve stomach issues